Earthworm

-It has a central and peripheral nervous system.
-Its central nervous system consists of two ganglia above the mouth, one on either side, connected to a nerve running along its length to motor neurons and sensory cells in each segment.
+Earthworms have a central nervous system consisting of two ganglia above the mouth, one on either side, connected to an axial nerve running along its length to motor neurons and sensory cells in each segment.
 Large numbers of chemoreceptors concentrate near its mouth.
 Circumferential and longitudinal muscles edging each segment let the worm move.
-Similar sets of muscles line the gut, and their actions move digesting food toward the worm's anus.
+Similar sets of muscles line the gut tube, and their actions propel digested food toward the worm's anus.

-Earthworms are hermaphrodites: each carries male and female reproductive organs.
-When mating, two individual earthworms will exchange sperm and fertilize each other's eggs.
-Each individual has both male and female genital pores.
-As invertebrates, they lack a true skeleton, but they maintain their structure with fluid-filled coelom chambers that function as a hydrostatic skeleton.
+Earthworms are hermaphrodites: each worm carries male and female reproductive organs and genital pores.
+When mating, two individual earthworms will exchange sperm and fertilize each other's ova.